dn177/Mathtron/README.md

 Math App with build in Latex.
-Aiming to make notetaking and math exercises more effective on a desktop app.
+Aiming to one day make notetaking and math exercises more effective then on any other desktop app.

 # Manual